 Equipment: pegs and bolts

-First ascent: Jean-Christophe Brunat and Godefroy Perroux in 1985
+First ascent: Jean-Christophe Brunat and Godefroy Perroux 1985

 Starting point: Index chair-lift upper station (Chamonix Mont Blanc).

-From the upper station of the Index chair-lift a short trail towards left (SW) leads to the base of Aiguille de l’Index East face (5 minutes).
+Approach - From the upper station of the Index chair-lift a short trail heading towards left (SW) leads to the base of Aiguille de l’Index East face (5 minutes).
 This obvious face situated quite in front of the chair-lift upper station is cut in the middle by a wide grassy ledge.
-The route starting point is situated below a corner.
+The route starting point is situated near a slab on the right of a corner closed by a roof.

 P1 – A long pitch; climb the right face of the corner, then some steep little walls following one another.
 Belay inside the corner.
 5b, 45 m.